-As a result, domestic abuse-related prosecutions have decreased nationally, from 93,593 in the year ending March 2017 to 53,207 in the year ending March 202212 - nearly halved - despite the number of recorded crimes increasing by 75% in the same period.13 unprotected and unsafe, relying on over-stretched community services provided by charities.
-Only 35% of victim/survivors can easily access the community support they need, and the picture is even worse for those from marginalised communities or with more complex needs.14
+As a result, domestic abuse-related prosecutions have decreased nationally, from 93,593 in the year ending March 2017 to 53,207 in the year ending March 2022 - nearly halved - despite the number of recorded crimes increasing by 75% in the same period.

+Prosecutions represented just 5% of all crimes reported.
+This has effectively decriminalised domestic abuse and has left victim/survivors unprotected and unsafe, relying alone on overstretched community services provided by charities.
+Only 35% of victim/survivors can easily access the community support they wanted, and the picture is even worse for those from marginalised communities or with more complex needs.